ChloeL19/DafnyBench/README.md

 ## Category Coding Scheme
 ##### What ability does each problem category test?

+[maybe nice to include diagram of difficulty spectrum, basically 1 should be the easiest and least meaningful/important for safety, and 4 should be the most difficult and more important for real safety]

 * Category 1: relate formal specification to algorithm implementation (relate objects in logic world to objects in algorithm world)
 * Category 1.5: Category 1 programs that require multiple helper functions and lemmas to prove
 * Category 2: relate a logical property (which can be a subset of a full formal spec) to an algorithm implementation or a specification